 - A wired connection and Bria desktop is the best: only a dedicated desktop IP phone will provide more consistently good quality.

-- The Bria Mobile app running calls over your mobile data network comes a close 3rd: these can be great calls, but if you try to use Bria mobile in places you have less than 'one bar' of connectivity, or other 'dead zones', you can run into issues.
+- The Bria Mobile app running calls over your mobile data network comes a close 3rd, and can often outperform Wifi: these can be great calls, but if you try to use Bria mobile in places you have 'two bars' of connectivity or less, or in other 'dead zones', you can run into issues.

 Corvum establishes your default settings when provisioning your Softphones, but some settings should be reviewed or adjusted as we cannot control them.